How to Start Hand Lettering: Simple Beginner’s Guide

 There are also more complex techniques like 3D curved letters, shadows, and banners that really make the designs stand out.

-Here’s another skilled lettering artist, @oraarts, who uses details like shadows, highlights, dots, and stars to add emphasis and make the lettering stand out.
+Here’s another lettering artist, @oraarts, who uses details like shadows, highlights, dots, and stars to add emphasis and make the lettering stand out.

 You can be sure it takes a lot of time and practice to create pieces like this, but the finished result is so impressive!